Pilgrimage of Faith

 - Lay Training: Grants from the Appeal assist lay persons to serve their parish and the dioccese more effectively.

-Capital and major maintenance projects are eligible for a 10% rebate grant with a maximum expenditure of one million dollars ($1,000,000).
+Capital and major maintenance projects are eligible for a 15% rebate grant to a maximum rebate of $100,000.
 All rebates must be claimed by the end of the calendar year following the completion of the project.

 - Contact Information for Pilgrimage of Faith: Office E-mail